Ellimaaac/UWB-Algorithms-on-MATLAB/README.md

 # 1. UWB 802.15.4 toolbox Matlab
 Pretty big prog which does a lot of things !
+I try to synthetise all prog that matlab gives and more so dont be affraid off the shit structure and commentary.
+Take in account that i try to over method so there is a lot of thiks commented.
+Sorry.
+And good luck.
+There some screenshot of my results, in the case who you don't want to download and open it.

 # 2. UWB development boards on DWM3000 and SEGGER Embedded Studio for ARM 7.30
 Environnement like STM32CubeIDE but the Demo of the prog and the doc is a piece of shit (sorry about my vocabulary).